Peruvian Shrimp Bowls

 1

-Make the cilantro mint sauce: Add the yogurt, mayonnaise, lime juice, olive oil, cilantro, mint, jalapenos, garlic, salt, and pepper to a blender or food processor.
+Make the aji verde: Add the yogurt, mayonnaise, lime juice, olive oil, cilantro, mint, jalapeno, garlic, salt, and pepper to a blender or food processor.
 Blend until smooth.

 2